A United Voice for the Children of Solano County

 12,866 children in Solano County are living in poverty.

 In Solano County, 13.1% of children, or 12,866 kids, are living in poverty.
-This percentage rises to 15.8% among households led by a female head of household with no spouse present.
+Among households led by a female head of household with no spouse present, this percentage rises to 15.8%.